2023 Berlin state election: Election date

-The election to the 19th Berlin House of Representatives originally took place on 26 September 2021, but the results were ruled invalid by the Berlin Constitutional Court on 16 November 2022.
+The original election to the 19th Abgeordnetenhaus of Berlin took place on 26 September 2021, but the results were ruled invalid by the Berlin Constitutional Court on 16 November 2022.
 A repeat election was ordered to take place within 90 days – 14 February 2023 at the latest.
-Constitutionally, the house has a term of five years.
+Constitutionally, the state parliament has a term of five years.
 The Court's decision did not reset the legislative term, meaning the next regular elections must still take place no later than Autumn 2026.
-State electoral officer Stephan Bröchler confirmed that the election will take place on Sunday 12 February, the latest possible date.
+State electoral officer Stephan Bröchler confirmed that the election would take place on Sunday 12 February, the latest possible date.

-The sitting members of the House of Representatives who, in accordance with the ruling of the Constitutional Court, remain in office until the repeat election, could circumvent the courts's ruling by dissolving the house and thus bringing about a snap election for a regular 20th legislative period (this is possible under the Berlin state constitution with a two-thirds majority of all members of parliament).
-However, this move was not being considered.
+In accordance with the Constitutional Court's ruling, the sitting members of the Abgeordnetenhaus remained in office until the repeat election.
+They could have circumvented the court ruling by dissolving the state parliament and thus bringing about a snap election for a regular 20th legislative period, which is possible under the Berlin state constitution with a two-thirds majority of all members of parliament.
+However, this move was not seriously considered.